anthea-pr0g/tp/docs/team/anthea-pr0g.md

    * ManPage class - constantly needing to update it as the features change and split the features up so the manpage is easier to look at
-   * Method in Parser to check User Input before it uses its respective ManPage methods
+   * Method in InputChecker (checkManPageInput()) to check User's Input is valid for the manpage command before it uses its respective ManPage methods
+   * Method in Command (manPageCommand()) to ensure the appropriate number of fields are used and a valid user input is used
    * A new type of module that handles Internships such as ATAP and SIP
    * Exceptions for ManPage Inputs
    * Exceptions to accept only 0-6 ,8 ,12 mcs